MalikMAlna/trainer/README.md

   - OpenAI: The backend utilizes OpenAI for speech-to-text conversion and for generating text-based responses.

-  - 11 Labs: Generative text-to-speech technology from 11 Labs is employed to give the AI avatar a natural and expressive voice.
+  - ElevenLabs: Generative text-to-speech technology from 11 Labs is employed to give the AI avatar a natural and expressive voice.

   - D-ID: The interactive talking avatar is created using D-ID's technology, providing users with a visually appealing and engaging experience.